 Crime Scene Investigator Education Requirements and Career Info

 Crime scene investigators collect forensic evidence, such as fibers, hair, weapons or tissue samples, to determine its significance in criminal investigations.
 Crime scene investigators are typically forensic scientists or field analysts who have been specially trained to preserve and collect evidence.
+Many of these professionals hold a bachelor's degree in a forensic-related field, though a degree in other subjects, such as biology, may also be beneficial.

 Education Required for Crime Scene Investigators